Differences between Securities and commercial papers as per Kuwait legislations

 • Rights from pension funds to beneficiaries

-3-1 Bank Check
+1 – Bank Check

 Check is a commercial paper written as per the data stipulated under.
-The check is an unconditional order from the “drawer” to the drawee” or to bearer.
+The check is an unconditional order from the “drawer” to the drawee” or to the bearer.
 The check is payable on sight.

-3-2 Bills
+2- Bills

-3-3 Promissory Note
+3- Promissory Note

 Trust Receipt is a commercial paper in transactions.
 Law considers trust receipt as a deposit contract where the amount mentioned in the receipt is handed over to the debtor by way of deposit or trust.
 The debtor shall pay the amount to its owner on demand or at the date specified in the receipt.

-Trust receipt is also subject to Kuwaiti Penal Law like checks.
+Trust receipt is also subject to Kuwaiti Penal Laws, like checks.
 Accordingly, in case of default of the trust receipt value, the perpetrator is considered to have committed a dishonesty crime like the crime of issuing a check against no balance.
 Article 240 of the Penal Law stipulates that:

-« A punishment of imprisonment for a term not exceeding three years and a fine not exceeding three thousand rupees, or both shall be imposed on anyone who acquires money owned by others, based on deposit, rent, mortgage, agency or anyone else providing account for this use, or based on a legal provision or a court order, that takes over that money for himself or disposes it off for his own interest or intentionally spoils that money»
+« A punishment of imprisonment for a term not exceeding three years and a fine not exceeding three thousand rupees, or both shall be imposed on anyone who acquires money owned by others, based on deposit, rent, mortgage, agency or anyone else providing an account for this use, or based on a legal provision or a court order, that takes over that money for himself or disposes of it for his own interest or intentionally spoils that money»

-3-5 Debt Declaration
+5- Debt Declaration

 Debt declaration is a commercial paper for commercial transactions.
 Debt declaration is a formal undertaking of payment issued by a competent employee at the Ministry of Justice at the request of the debtor and his acceptance of the debt.
-All necessary information shall be included such as the name of creditor, the amount and date of payment.
+All necessary information shall be included, such as the name of the creditor, the amount, and the date of payment.
 In most cases, all debt declarations are concluded with a writ of execution.
-As such, if the debtor does not repay at maturity, the creditor does not needs to have a judgment from the court, but can get all executive actions against the debtor such as travel ban and seizure on bank accounts, cars and movables.
-However, no arrest and imprisonment of the debtor can be executed as such actions are only taken after issuing a legal judgment.

 Legal proceedings to be taken by the creditor for judicial collection of commercial papers

-In case of debtor’s default to repay the aforesaid commercial papers, the beneficiary shall have the right to resort to court to get its rights established by check, bill of exchange, promissory note or the trust receipt by issuing payment order by the court against the debtor in accordance with Article 166 of the Procedure Law which has taken into account simplifying the procedures and quick decision on payment order to protect the rights.
+In case of the debtor’s default to repay the aforesaid commercial papers, the beneficiary shall have the right to resort to court to get its rights established by check, bill of exchange, promissory note, or the trust receipt by issuing payment order by the court against the debtor in accordance with Article 166 of the Procedure Law which has taken into account simplifying the procedures and quick decision on payment order to protect the rights.
 It stipulated:

 «The debt shall be an amount of money such as a loan or a check or a bill of exchange, and to be of certain amount, matured and established by an official or customary paper signed by the debtor».